seinenali01/Rock-Paper-Scissors-Game/README.md

 # **Rock-Paper-Scissors-Game**

 ## **Overview**
-A Simple console-based Rock, Paper, Scissors game using **`Python`** Language , where the user competes against the computer.
+A `Rock, Paper, Scissors` Game where the computer's move is random, and points are awarded for each win.
+The user can choose to quit playing, and the total points are displayed at the end.

 ## **How to Run**